Summary of the costs involved to move to an aged care home

 Here are some typical scenarios:

-Additional fees may apply if you choose a higher standard of accommodation or additional services.
-Extra service fees apply to residents in an extra service place.
+Higher Everyday Living fees will apply if you choose a higher standard of accommodation or additional services.

 Whatever your wealth, you will be required to have paperwork to prove to the aged care home your financial position and what you can commit to pay.